Old Rogaum and His Theresa: Realism

 This story is considered an example of realism in American literature.
 None of the events or characters in the story are romanticized.
 It shows the realistic relationships of a protective father and teenage daughter, the conflict that naturally occurs in that relationship.
 It realistically portrays the naïve girl who is trying to be good and the womanizing boy who is trying to get her to stay the night with him.

 The story shows realism by showing how things really are, in an everyday occurrence, not how society wants it to be.
 Theresa does what she wants, following her desires, not what is expected of her.
 Roguam is not a perfect father, he shows flaws by not listening to his wife or his daughter, and punishing her harshly, but he reacts as a real father might react.

 This story’s dialect contributes to its realism, as Dreiser interweaves German with English.
 Roguam and his wife, being German immigrants, speak partially in German, especially when emotional.

 Composition and publication

-Encouraged by his friend Aruther Henry, Dreiser wrote four short stories in the summer of 1899, one of which is "Old Rogaum and His Theresa."
+Encouraged by his friend Arthur Henry, Dreiser wrote four short stories in the summer of 1899, one of which is "Old Rogaum and His Theresa."
 These short stories officially began his career as a writer.
 "Butcher Rogaum's Door" was published in Reedy's Mirror in 1901.

 In 1918, the title was changed to "Old Rogaum and His Theresa" and was published in Free and Other Stories.
 This newly published book was Dreiser's first volume of short stories, which also included the other three stories he had written during the summer of 1899.